Have you ever wondered how to climb 5.13? What does it take?

 I met a few other beginners that day, and we began making a weekly trek to Wasootch to continue climbing, slowly improving.
 One of us was a stronger 5.11 climber, but a month after meeting he ended up spraining his ankle.
 This was ultimately the best thing that could have happened to me personally.
 I had to learn to lead quite quickly.
 I was terrified leading my first few 5.6 and 5.7 routes, but that fear slowly faded while the love of the sport increased.

-During this first winter training season of 2012-2013, I started to see some small issues arising in my elbows and shoulders.
+During that first winter training season of 2012-2013, I started to see some small issues arising in my elbows and shoulders.
 A physio diagnosed me with tendonitis (internal elbow inflammation) and prescribed acupuncture and physio exercises to help reduce the pain and help me recover.
 She also noted that my shoulders were not overly in good shape.
 Likely the result of a combination of a sedentary desk job, and an old biking injury where I crashed onto my head on Moose Mountain.

 2013 was a good year.
 I was more consistently out climbing with some of the friends I had met at the climbing gym, and I managed to tick my first 5.11a, as well as a number of mid-5.10 climbs as well.
 While this wasn’t exactly a breakthrough season, it was consistent, and looking back it was overall excellent for both my headspace and my ability.